Theme & Objectives

 | (Visit the Submitter Toolkit

 for more details on APNA abstract proposal submission, including examples, review criteria, session topics, etc.).

 *Again this Year: Indicate the presentation formats(s) under which your abstract will be reviewed.
 The options are: 2 hour pre-conference, 45 minute concurrent, 20 minute mini concurrent, and poster.
 Select all that apply and your abstract will be reviewed based on your presentation format selections of first choice, second choice and so on.
 You are still welcome to submit for only one type of presentation (ie, poster or concurrent session) in the First Choice dropdown, and it will be reviewed for that presentation type only.

 Review the format descriptions and complete the online submission process for the selected type of presentation.
 Presentation proposals must be submitted through the online process by the deadline in order to be considered for review.

 Each Submission must include:

-An abstract (250 word limitation) – New this year: The abstract submission is divided by section into individual fields.
+An abstract (250 word limitation) – Again this year: The abstract submission is divided by section into individual fields.
 You can include as many words as you like per section, but the total of all abstract sections must not exceed 250 words.

 A 50-word Presentation Summary for printing